krakend/krakend-documentation/v2.13/telemetry/extended-metrics.md

 lastmod: 2021-05-02
 old_version: true
 date: 2018-11-05
+# This version is the last one where this URL existed
+aliases: ["/docs/telemetry/extended-metrics/"]
 linktitle: Metrics API
 title: Extended Metrics API
 description: Explore the extended metrics available in KrakenD API Gateway telemetry for detailed insights into API performance and usage